 However, when you’re keen on working out and usually have the gym as a big part of your life, it’s inevitable that you’ll always carry that guilt around.
 I went into 2018 stressing about being unhealthy in general, my skin had also gone dull and spotty from copious amounts of fizz and party food, and I just felt like a sluggish potato.

 The first thing I did sounds a little silly, but I invested in new gym wear.
-I know I know, you don’t need to wear fancy outfits just to excel at the gym, and it’s definitely all about your mental attitude and strength rather than how good you look at the gym.
+I know I know, you don’t need to wear branded, expensive fitness wear just to excel at the gym, and it’s definitely all about your mental attitude and strength rather than how good you look at the gym.

 But, have you ever noticed how much more motivated and hyped up you are for a gym visit when dressed in new sports wear?
 I for know that when I’ve been working out a little more, have been focusing on a healthier lifestyle, and genuinely feel better about myself, I feel 10 times more fabulous rocking up to the gym feeling like I’ve worked hard to improve myself, and I’m wearing shiny new gym wear too.